CSS Structure

 The selector points to the HTML element you want to style.

-The declaration block contains one or more declarations separated by semicolons.
+The property declaration block contains one or more property name and its value(declarations) separated by semicolons.

 Each declaration includes a CSS property name and a value, separated by a colon.